 Summer courses are divided into 2 sessions.
 Courses meet 12 times per session – 2 times a week for 6 weeks.
-Each class session lasts for 3 hours and 10 minutes.
+Each class session lasts up to 3 hours.
 Students are advised to take only one class per summer session.
 Note: In order to qualify for federal financial aid during the summer semester, students must take a minimum of 6 credits or 2 courses.

 Overview of MSGA Degree

 1 Capstone or Thesis Project (3 Credits)

 Total: 14 Courses (42 Credits)